0x00wolf/red-team-cookbook/README.md

 ---

-### **Part 1: Proper Prior Preparation Prevents Pi$$-Poor Performance**
+### **Part 1: Preparation (Proper Prior Preparation Prevents Pi$$-Poor Performance)**

 Part one contains tutorials that explain how to use the Python libraries, programmatic techniques, and tools that are required to build a fully functioning exploit kit and command center from scratch with OOP design patterns.
-Some example content includes: learning how to code your own domain name system (DNS) server, which readers will later use to create a rogue DNS and exfiltrate data with a DNS tunnel.
-You will also learn how to become your own root certificate authority and implement your own public key infrastructure (PKI), which you will use to mask traffic to and from your command and control (C2) server via transport layer security (TLS), hiding your communications among regular HTTPS traffic.

-In Part 1, readers will also be guided through setting up a virtual lab, with QEMU/KVM and Virt-Manager, to test their exploits and command servers as they progress through the RTCB
+Rather than cover any fundamentals (like using iterators & variables), a series of short examples with explanations will cover the Objects and Methods that include more complicated elements (like concurrent programming), so that RTCB readers will have a base reference point to understand the code while working through the recipes.
+Part 1 will also help RTCB readers readers will also be guided through setting up a virtual lab, with QEMU/KVM and Virt-Manager, to test their exploits and command servers as they progress through the RTCB

 ---

-### **Part 2: Reconnaissance; While Network Programming, Do Bad Stuff**
+### **Part 2: Reconnaissance**

 Part 2 features a deep dive into different options for network programming using Python, including sockets, SSL, SocketServer, Twisted, Requests, Flask, Scapy, and more.
 You will manually create servers to receive reverse shells, learn to craft packets layer by layer, and enumerate networks - discovering devices that won’t respond to internet control message protocol (ICMP) requests.
-You will also learn how to automate encrypting and decrypting data you send across insecure networks with RSA-wrapped-AES and TLS.

-An example from Part 2 is included below: Mini-VPN-Chat, a manual implementation of an encrypted two-way secure communication channel to connect devices across insecure networks.
-Mini-VPN-Chat uses both TLS and a manually AES-encrypted payload (double encryption).
-Part 3: Exploitation, Obfuscation, & Basic Tooling

 ---

-### **Part 3: Exploitation, Obfuscation, & Basic Tooling**
+## **Part 3: Arsenal**

-In Part 3, you will begin to develop standalone versions of different common potentially unwanted programs (PUPs), as well as start developing the skeleton of your exploit kit.
-Part 3 will introduce a wide variety of tools for surveillance and data exfiltration - learning how to encrypt and mask traffic.
+### 3a: Potentiall Unwanted Programs (PUPs)

+Part 3 is dedicated to building an arsenal of red-teaming tools.
+PUPs will be featured in C and Python, and will represent a variety of methods for accomplishing the programmatic function of each on both Windows & Linux.

+### 3b: Destroy, Alter, Deny, & Mine

+Part 3b introduces readers to tools that are specifically designed to cause damage on networks and hosts.
+The author believes that the only difference between a full disk encryption (FDE) tool and ransomware is its creator's intent when they developed the program.
+Don't do bad things.

+You will gain a deep understanding of the programmatic elements that are employed in the development of ransomware, as well as learn how to build network stress-test tools in C and Python (DoS).
+Concluding with automating and installing XMRminer to hijack hosts and turn them into crypto miners for malicious actors.

+### 3c: Remote Access Tool

-Introduced in Part 3, and central to the exploit kit, is the OOP WorkerRAT and C2 framework (the Mothership Connection).
+Introduced in Part 3, and central to the exploit kit, is the OOP WorkerRAT.
 Moving forward, every component will be constructed as a standalone tool, and then used to extend these basic models.

-The WorkerRAT employs three object-oriented design patterns covered in Part 1: Worker-Slave, Consumer-Producer, and Factory.
-The implementation of these patterns enables easy extension and customization.
+The WorkerRAT employs a few object-oriented design patterns to enable easy extension and customization.

 ---

-### **Part 4: Privilege Escalation, Lateral Movement, & Exfiltration**
+### **Part 4: Encrypting & Covert Communications**

-Part 4 will teach you how to perform privilege escalation, lateral movement, and data exfiltration on your target network.
-You will master various techniques and tools for these tasks, such as credential theft, keylogging, clipboard hijacking, screen capture, audio and video recording, and DNS tunneling.
-You will also learn how to secure your data with RSA-wrapped-AES encryption and embed your public key into your RAT.
+Part 4 will teach you how to encrypt your communications like an APT.
+You will learn how to manually secure your data with RSA-wrapped-AES encryption, embedding your public key into your RAT.
+You will learn to add an additional layer of encryption by homebrewing TLS by becoming your own Certificate Authority.
+You will develop code for a server side DNS- capable of extracting information from networks stealthily via a DNS Tunnel.
 You will then upgrade your WorkerRAT and C2 framework to use these modules to stealthily extract data and compromise the host.

----

-### **Part 5: Deny, Destroy, & Alter**

-Part 5 introduces readers to tools that are specifically designed to cause damage on networks and hosts.
-You will gain a deep understanding of the programmatic elements that are employed in the development of ransomware, as well as learn how to build network stress-test tools in C and Python (DoS).
-Part 5 concludes with automating and installing XMRminer to hijack hosts and turn them into crypto miners for malicious actors.

-The principle of Part 5 is to introduce the programmatic components of these tools to develop a better understanding.
-The author believes that the only difference between a full disk encryption (FDE) tool and ransomware is the author’s intent when they developed the program.

 ___

-### **Part 6: The Mothership Connection C2 & Advanced Exfiltration**
+### **Part 5: Advanced Command & Control**

-Part 6 will focus on expanding and improving the C2 framework.
+Part 5 will focus on expanding and improving the C2 framework.
 At this point, a well-developed exploit kit is in place, and the next step is to improve the delivery, control, and exfiltration mechanisms.

-The Mothership Connection is the author’s solution.
-It features a Flask backend, SQLAlchemy for botnet databasing, DNS servers for data exfiltration and rogue DNS, a homegrown certificate authority, the ability to encrypt and package payloads for drive-by-downloads, and many more features.
+This section will show you how to code a Flask backend using an NGINX HTTP server in a Docker Container.
+You will implement SQLAlchemy ORM for botnet databasing, upgrade your DNS server to be able to act as a Rogue DNS, encrypt & package payloads for drive-by-downloads, and many more features.
 Front-end development will feature JavaScript and Jinja templates to create a botnet admin console.
-The ultimate goal of Part 6 is to leave readers with a robust and full-featured command and control server, and the knowledge to go out and build their own unique C2s.
+The ultimate goal of Part 5 is to leave readers with a robust and full-featured command and control server, and the knowledge to go out and build their own unique C2s.

 ---

-### **Part 7:  Using AI to Become Significantly More Dangerous**
+### **Part 6:  Using AI to Become Significantly More Dangerous**

-Part 7 intends to provide readers with the tools and techniques to incorporate AI into their red-teaming and penetration testing workflow, to significantly boost their productivity and effectiveness.
-Areas of focus will include strategies for implementing AI into your research process, an introduction to some incredibly useful tools, and an overview of prompt-engineering.
+Part 6 intends to provide readers with the tools and techniques to incorporate AI into their red-teaming and penetration testing workflow, to significantly boost their productivity and effectiveness.
+Areas of focus will include strategies for implementing AI into your research process, how to obtain the best results, an introduction to some  useful tools, and an overview of prompt-engineering.

 Included in this chapter will also be the final module for the C2 framework, an AI automated MalSpammer, however the code is intentionally broken to prevent misuse.
 This is a tool intended for red-team engagements that include phishing attacks on corporate emails.
 If it’s a tool you’d find a legitimate use for at work, by all means find the bug!